Cizeon/alyra/03 - Frontend/README.md

 }
 ```

-Added comments to the original smart conttact.
+Added comments to the original smart contract.

 # Contract on Goerli